kbase/auth2/design/anonymousTokens.md

 * It is really weird that staging area downloads wind up as narrative cells.
 That seems to just clutter up the Narrative and interrupt the flow of the scientific narrative.
+* If we're allowing anyone to spin up Narrative containers, it may be worthwhile to support an IP blacklist.
+This could be implemented at the NGINX level, the auth level, or the auth function level (e.g. anonymous token production), depending on performance issues or blacklist needs.